object-oriented-python/object-oriented-programming/doc/source/0_introduction.rst

 All of the new material we cover in this course is presented in the notes.
 They always the starting point for your work.
-Each chapter will introduce new concepts in programming, often tied back to related mathematical concepts, and always illustraded by practical code examples.
+Each chapter will introduce new concepts in programming, often tied back to related mathematical concepts, and always illustrated by practical code examples.
 Python has excellent `official online documentation <https://docs.python.org/3/>`_, and we link to that throughout the text.
 External links show up in orange while :ref:`internal links to other parts of the notes <introduction>` are red.
 Sometimes we introduce